-The WebKit team, led by Safari, has been at the forefront of combating invasive data collection when it comes to web surfing.
+The WebKit team, led by Apple, has been at the forefront of combating invasive data collection when it comes to web surfing.
 In a revolutionary move against third-party cookie tracking tactics, they imposed limitations that drastically reduced third-party cookies' lifetime duration to 7 days or even 24 hours.
 However, companies soon found an effective workaround to this limitation with the help of server-side tagging set on a custom domain.

 In autumn 2022, Safari announced a new change in how they treat cookies.
 They capped cookie lifetimes to 7 days for responses from third-party IP addresses.
 So, we at Stape created a Cookie Keeper power-up and Own CDN feature.